 Science and society:

 Is science anti-religion?
 Is religion anti-science?
 Joel thinks this is interesting; some thoughts here.
+And here is a fun take on interpretations of the bible, with analogy to genetics and epigenetics.

 “Science is the poetry of reality.”
 Richard Dawkins.